Ruth Wisse

+Wisse is an outspoken Zionist.
+Some have called her political views neoconservative.
+In 2026, The Wall Street Journal called Wisse the "Iron Lady of the American Jewish Right".

 Background and family

 Wisse was born into a Jewish family in Czernowitz (then part of Romania, now part of Ukraine) and grew up in Montreal.
 She earned her MA from Columbia University and, in 1969, her PhD from McGill University.
 She is the sister of David G. Roskies, professor of Yiddish and Jewish literature at the Jewish Theological Seminary of America.

 Academic career

 Wisse, whose doctorate was in literature, is described by Edward Alexander as one of a group of scholars who earned PhDs in English literature in the 1960s and moved into Jewish Studies in the 1970s and 1980s, applying the modern critical methods of literary scholarship to Yiddish and Hebrew texts.
-Wisse has said Saul Bellow is her favorite English-language novelist.

 Wisse has taught at McGill, Stanford, New York, Hebrew and Tel Aviv universities.
 While teaching at McGill she developed a "pioneering" graduate program in Jewish studies.
 In 1993, she left McGill to teach at Harvard.

 According to one critic, Wisse's work is characterized "by the sharpness of her insight, by her unwillingness to retreat from a skirmish and by the inability of even those who disagree with her to deny her brilliance."
 She won the 1988 Itzik Manger Prize for Yiddish literature.
 She received one of the 2007 National Humanities Medals.
 The award cited her for "scholarship and teaching that have illuminated Jewish literary traditions.
 Her insightful writings have enriched our understanding of Yiddish literature and Jewish culture in the modern world."

 She is a member of the Editorial Board of the Jewish Review of Books and a frequent contributor to Commentary.
 She dedicated her last book, Jews and Power, to the editor, Neal Kozodoy.